omahs/CairoLearnXinYminutes/Readme.md

 # Cairo

-Cairo is a Turing-complete language that allows you write provable programs (where one party can prove to another that a certain computation was executed correctly) on StarkNet.
+Cairo is a Turing-complete language that allows you to write provable programs (where one party can prove to another that a certain computation was executed correctly) on StarkNet.